f5devcentral/f5-digital-customer-engagement-center/docs/solutions/delivery/application_delivery_controller/nginx/kic/lab01.rst

    Kubernetes deployments are typically maintained through manifest files.
 The deployment of the NGINX Ingress Controller will be created through manifests.
 Multiple Kubernetes resources can be made through a single file.
 This environments to-be-created resources are declared in the ``nginx-ingress-install.yml`` file.

    When executed, Kubernetes will build all the resources.
-For resources it doesnt know about (the newly created NGINX Ingress Controller container), it will reach out to the created ECR registry and pull down the image we created.
-If you ever need to update the container, publish a new one to ECR, change the tag and rerun the deployment.
+For resources it doesnt know about (the newly created NGINX Ingress Controller container), it will reach out to the created registry and pull down the image we created.
+If you ever need to update the container, push a new one to the registry, change the tag and rerun the deployment.
 Declarative nature systems will replace with what has been defined.

    Kubernetes resources types created: